HomeBlogTravelSix Hand-Drawn Travel Books That Just Might Make You Want to Put Down the Camera and Pick Up a Pencil

 But I can still aspire to create sketches like the delightful ones in these books.

-Here they are; six travel sketchbooks that I keep coming back to again and again:
+Here they are; six Hand Drawn Travel Books that I keep coming back to again and again:

 The Little Pleasures of Paris by Leslie Jonath

-The Little Pleasures of Paris travel sketch book
+The Little Pleasures of Paris hand drawn travel books

 I found the delightful The Little Pleasures of Paris by Leslie Jonath at my local library.
 This book was where I “discovered” the flower and bird market which is open on Sundays.
 Subsequently, I found myself heading there when I ended up having to take an earlier train than expected on a Sunday.